 South Greenland with its almost balmy climate compared to the north is a colourful concoction of Inuit and Norse ruins, charming towns, small villages and sheep farms.
 Plenty of hiking, fishing and farm holidays are on offer in the towns of Narsaq, Qaqortoq, Nanortalik and Narsarsuaq.

-Albatros Travel owns 40% of Albatros Arctic Circle and with offices in Kangerlussuaq, we have been taking people on tours of this mighty frozen country for years.
+Albatros Travel owns 100% of Albatros Arctic Circle in Kangerlussuaq, we have been taking people on tours of this mighty frozen country for years.
 Nobody knows Greenland like we do and we offer dog sled tours, trips to see the Northern Lights, cruises to remote glaciers and much more.
 There is so much to see and discover in Greenland that the only way to find out is to go and see for yourself.

 Get in touch with us to find out what we can offer your clients.
 With our on ground assistance and years of Greenland experience, this remote destination is closer than you think.